-3.8.1.2 Selection criteria
+3.8.2.2 Selection criteria

-- Before the Contracting Authority can start investigating the regularity of the tenders and evaluating them on the basis of the award criterion/criteria, tenderers that do not meet certain minimum quality conditions shall be excluded from the procedure and their tender shall not be evaluated. - 876 By means of the documents requested in O

-- Form 4 List of the main similar services, the tenderer must prove that he is sufficiently capable, from a technical point of view, to successfully perform this public contract. - 978 Only tenders from tenderers who meet the selection criteria are taken into consideration in order to participate in the comparison of tenders on the basis of the award criteria set out below, subject to the regularity of these tenders. - In order to be selected for this contract, the tenderer must have at least two relevant contracts (each with a minimum value for each contract of 5,000 €) carried out in the past five years to the highest standard and to the client's full satisfaction.
-The number of references to be provided must not exceed 10.
-If more than 10 references are provided, only the first listed 10 will be considered. - In view of the qualitative selection of tenderers and in conformity with Art.
-67 to 74 of the Royal Decree of 18 April 2017, for this contract the tenderer must add to his/her tender documents a selection file with the information requested in point 6 "Forms" with regards to his/her technical capacity. - A tenderer may, if necessary and for a specific contract, submit the capacities of other entities, whatever the legal nature of the relations existing between himself/herself and these entities.
+- §113 Before the Contracting Authority can start investigating the regularity of the tenders and evaluating them on the basis of the award criterion/criteria, tenderers that do not meet certain minimum quality conditions shall be excluded from the procedure and their tender shall not be evaluated. - §114 By means of the documents requested in 6.7Form 4 List of the main similar services, p.66, the tenderer must prove that he is sufficiently capable, from a technical point of view, to successfully perform this public contract. - S115 Only tenders from tenderers who meet the selection criteria are taken into consideration in order to participate in the comparison of tenders on the basis of the award criteria set out below, subject to the regularity of these tenders. - §116 In order to be selected for this contract, the tenderer must have at least two relevant contracts for each lot (each with a minimum value of 5,000 €) carried out in the past five years to the highest standard and to the client's full satisfaction.
+The number of references to be provided must not exceed 10 for each lot.
+If more than 10 references are provided, only the first listed 10 will be considered. - §117 In view of the qualitative selection of tenderers and in conformity with Art.
+67 to 74 of the Royal Decree of 18 April 2017, for this contract the tenderer must add to his/her tender documents a selection file with the information requested in point 6 "Forms" with regards to his/her technical capacity. - §118 A tenderer may, if necessary and for a specific contract, submit the capacities of other entities, whatever the legal nature of the relations existing between himself/herself and these entities.
 In that case, (s)he must prove to the Contracting Authority that, for the performance of the contract, (s)he shall have the necessary resources by presenting the commitment of these entities to make such resources available to the service provider.
 Under the same conditions, a group of candidates or of tenderers can submit the capacities of the group's participants or those of other entities.

-3.8.2 Regularity of tenders
+3.8.3 Modalities relating to tender examination and regularity of the tenders